jsaltmd/PyBer_Analysis/README.md

 ## Overview:

-As a PyBer employee, the first assignement is to perform exploratory analysis on ride-sharing data among the different city types using as shown in the results section.
+As a PyBer employee, the first assignment is to perform exploratory analysis on ride-sharing data among the different city types as shown in the results section.

 The second task is to summarize the ride-sharing data by city type and generate multiple-line graph that shows the total weekly fares for each city type.